ConnorLinfoot/BetterChat/README.md

 BetterChat allows multiple custom chat channels as well as a staff chat.

 This plugin is for Bukkit/Spigot.
-It will NOT work with BungeeCord.
+It currently does not support BungeeCord.

 ### Latest Release